Home | News | Books | Speeches | Places | Resources | Education | Index | Search

 Another example is the Bixby letter, of Saving Private Ryan fame, written to a widow who lost sons in the Civil War.
 This letter is now lost to history.
 There are various theories on its demise, the main ones being that the newspaper editor who originally published it discarded it, or that Mrs. Bixby failed to appreciate its worth or Mr. Lincoln.
 The "old" letters in circulation today are copies of an early forgery.

 In addition, please avoid reproduction copies of newspapers such as the New York Herald, originally published on April 15, 1865, the day of Lincoln's death.
 For details, click here.

 How to Contact the Papers of Abraham Lincoln

-Document Leads: To contact the staff about possible documents, describe the document briefly in an email.
+Document Leads: To tell the staff about a possible document, describe it briefly in an email.

-Gifts: Although this important project has some government funding, it also needs gifts from individuals more than ever.
-You may send tax-deductible contributions to: The Papers of Abraham Lincoln, 112 North Sixth Street, Springfield, Illinois 62701-1507, with your check made payable to the Papers of Abraham Lincoln.
+Gifts: Although this important project has some government funding, it needs gifts from individuals more than ever.
+Contributions are handled by the University of Illinois Foundation.
+To send a gift by mail make your check payable to the Papers of Abraham Lincoln / UIF and send to:

 1305 W. Green Street

 Urbana, IL 61801

 If your corporation offers matching gifts to educational institutions click here to arrange a matching gift for the Papers of Abraham Lincoln.

 To donate to the Papers of Abraham Lincoln online click here.